InfoSec is one of the most awarded and trusted information security training vendors - 42 industry awards!

-In our module-by-module analysis of the official CCENT/CCNA courseware, we have discovered many areas that overlap between the CCNA courseware and the CCDA and CCNA: Security courseware.
+In our module by module analysis of the official CCENT/CCNA courseware, we have discovered many areas that overlap between the CCNA courseware and the CCDA and CCNA: Security courseware.
 The InfoSec Institute CCNA/CCENT/CCDA/CCNA: Security Boot Camp course gives you the opportunity to apply your knowledge learned in the CCNA/CCENT portion of the boot camp to the CCDA and CCNA: Security portion immediately!

-In the CCNA/CCENT/CCDA/CCNA: Security Boot Camp, you increase skills through hands-on practice using remotely accessed pods of Cisco equipment.
+In the InfoSec Institute CCNA/CCENT/CCDA/CCNA: Security Boot Camp, you increase skills through hands-on practice using remotely accessed pods of Cisco equipment.
 There is no better way to gain real-world hands on experience than in our lab environment.
 In addition, the most difficult portion of the CCNA exam is typically the sim questions, which require you to have intimate knowledge of how to properly configure routers and switches.
 Our lab environment prepares you for exam success, as well as for a real world networking and switching environment.

 We prepare every student for class by giving them study material prior to the start of the CCNA® /CCENT® training course along with expert Cisco instructors and mentors to assist throughout the course.
 Students’ skills are greatly increased during the CCNA® /CCENT® course through hands-on practice and exercises using remotely accessed pods of genuine Cisco equipment.

-You should know that you have two options for achieving the CCNA certification (both options result in the CCNA certification):
+You should know that you have TWO options for achieving the CCNA certification (both options result in the CCNA certification):

 With over 10 years of preparing students for Cisco Certifications, InfoSec Institute has found that taking the two ICND exams (Option #2) offers a much better chance of certification success for the CCNA.
 Having two exams allows you to break up your exam preparation into two distinct phases during the boot camp.
-You will test the first exam half way through the CCNA boot camp, concentrating all efforts on passing the exam during the first three days.
+You will test the first exam half way through the CCNA boot camp, concentrating all efforts on passing the exam during the first 3 days.
 You can then rest assured you are 50% completed on your way to the CCNA, and concentrate efforts on the second exam to be delivered on-site at the training location on the fifth day of the boot camp.

 This two exam approach to the CCNA also allows you more time to build real-world networking skills in addition to passing the CCNA.